TechDocsStudio/sphinx-biel/docs/source/index.rst

 Overview
 ========

-``sphinx-contributors`` is a Sphinx extension that helps you recognize the people who have contributed to an open-source project.
+``sphinx-pushfeedback`` is a Sphinx extension that helps you recognize the people who have contributed to an open-source project.

 Features
 ---------